Renee asked the following:

 This is a classic problem for real estate photographers getting started.
 How to build a portfolio of work?
 Yes, you need a good looking portfolio and you preferably want some images of upper-end homes.
 There are two approaches that work pretty well:

 These two approaches work pretty well... these are better than shooting for some company because you can control what kind of homes you shoot and there won't be an argument about your rights to the photos.
-You want upper-end homes.
-Top of the market so your portfolio looks successful!
+Number 1 is the easiest but the very high-end homes are usually custom homes so you may have to use number 2 if you want upper-end homes.
+You want upper-end homes top of the market so your portfolio looks successful!

 Anyone else have some tricks for building your portfolio?